Redash vs Metabase (2026): Which BI Tool Is Right for Your Data Team?

 - Managed cloud or self-hosted options

-- Cloud version $85/month — more expensive at scale
+- Cloud version $85/month — adds up at scale

 - Less customizable SQL workflows than Redash